-If there is a reason that necessitates a cleaning or disinfecting of the instrument, it is prudent to clean as much of the instrument that is exposed to the subject of operator as is possible since it will not take much more time than cleaning just the part that has deposited material on it.
+If there is a reason that necessitates a cleaning or disinfecting of the instruments it is prudent to clean the entire instrument since it will not take much more time than cleaning just the part (likely the nipple) that has deposited material on it.

-A slightly damp cloth with mild detergent can be used to clean the instrument surfaces and the outside of the breath inlet, but take great care when cleaning the breath inlet to avoid getting water into the hole.
-Liquid drawn into the sample port can cause high blank occurrences and may take the instrument minutes to hours for the liquid to evaporate.
+A slightly damp cloth with mild detergent can be used to clean the instrument surfaces and the outside of the nipple that the mouthpiece attaches to but take great care when cleaning the nipple to avoid getting water on or into the hole on the top of the nipple.
+Liquid drawn into the sample port can damage the instrument.

-The entire cleaning process usually takes less than 10 minutes of active time.
+The entire cleaning process usually takes less than 10 minutes.